Lybaoduy0402/Import_Agenda/README.md

 We should be able to run your program as follow:
 $> ./import_agenda.py agenda.xls

-Please note:
-* The input file will always follow the same format as the one provided in this repository.
-* We do not expect any specific output.

 ### Lookup Agenda
 This program finds agenda sessions in the data you imported.